scott-ammon/maker-collab/README.md

 # Maker-Collab

-### This game was developed with:
+### This full stack web application was developed with:
-* HTML
-* CSS
 * JavaScript
 * jQuery
 * Node.js
+* Express
+* Materialize
+* HTML
+* CSS

 ### Description
 There are several sites today where people can post about their hobby maker projects with microcontrollers, mechatronics, etc., but they are just that - a post describing a project typically worked on by one person.
-Maker-Collab aims to connect makers to work collaboratively on their projects, which helps people build new skillsets, share hardware and software resources, and build cool stuff!
+Maker-Collab aims to connect makers to work collaboratively on their projects, which helps people build new skills, share hardware and software resources, and build cool stuff!

 ### Project Structure